tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/DeepDive QueryService.md

 ## Lesson Context

-In this exercises you will write queries to analyse product views, product funnels, churn etc.
+In this exercises you will write queries to analyze product views, product funnels, churn etc.

 All queries listed in this chapter will be executed in your **PSQL command-line interface**.
 You should copy (CTRL-c) the statement blocks indicated with **SQL** and paste (CTRL-v)them in the **PSQL command-line interface**.
 The **Query Result** blocks show the pasted SQL statement and the associated query result.